routingblog/arbitration/content/_index.md

 The goal of this website is to discuss _forced arbitration_ and _class action waivers_ in _consumer_ and _employment_ disputes.
 Other aspects of arbitration are discussed mostly in the context of how they affect these two pieces of the puzzle.

 This site specifically excludes post-dispute arbitration.
-It also excludes attorney fee arbitration programs as administrated by state bar associations.
+It also excludes attorney fee arbitration programs as administered by state bar associations.

 # Bias